What Is Trauma-Focused Therapy (CBT)?

-As they researched, they tried five different trials, all controlled, and this helped show the effectiveness CBT can have.
-Since then, other researchers have studied TF-CBT as well and have found it to be quite effective for treating the younger crowd.
+As they researched, they tried five trials, all controlled, and this helped show the effectiveness that CBT can have.
+Since then, other researchers have studied Trauma-FocusedCBT as well and have found it to be quite effective for treating this age range.

-How Does It Work?
+How Does TF-CBT Work?

-When trauma happens, it can be hard for everyone involved in it to be able to process their feelings about the situation.
-TF-CBT can help all parties be able to process the thoughts and get past the thoughts that can lead to PTSD, stress, depression, and other negative emotions.
+When trauma happens, it can be hard for everyone involved to be able to process their feelings about the situation.Trauma-Focused CBT can help all parties address their thoughts and get past the ones that can lead to PTSD, stress, depression, and other mental health conditions.
 When one experiences trauma, they may mismanage their emotions.
-TF-CBT aims for people to be able to manage emotions in a way that is much healthier.
-To do this, they may go to an environment that is a safe place.
-This allows the children to express their emotions in a stable environment.
-Once they can, CBT and other therapies are given.
-The ones affected by the trauma can learn that trauma can distort one's perception and that there are different, healthier ways to cope when it comes to trauma and perception.
+TF-CBT aims for people to be able to manage emotions in a much healthier way.
+To do this, they may go to a safe and familiar environment.
+This allows the children and teens to express their emotions in a stable comfort zone.
+Once they're able to do this, CBT and other therapies are given.
+Those affected can learn that trauma can distort one's perception and that there are healthier ways to cope with it.

 What Can TF-CBT Treat?

 We mentioned before that Trauma-Focused CBT can treat trauma, but what kind of trauma is it able to handle specifically?
 The main goal is to treat post-traumatic stress.
 When a child is physically, sexually, or mentally abused, they are likely going to have anxiety, depression, and other negative behaviors that are a result of the trauma.
 Children can also develop PTSD from sexual abuse and other types of abuse.
 A counselor can help them eliminate the negative behaviors and attempt to move on from the trauma.